zerob13/zerob13/README.md

 - 🔭 I’m currently working on node.js and electron.js.
-- 🌱 I’m currently learning some backend mojo :P
+- 🌱 I’m currently learning some serverless functions mojo :P
 - 📫 How to reach me: [zerob13@gmail.com](mailto:zerob13@gmail.com)
 - ⚡ Fun fact: I'm also a freelance photographer based in Shanghai